How to Honor Your Veteran Patients

 2. Veteran's History Project - Library of Congress

 Make sure their incredible stories are told and forever recorded in the Library of Congress' Veteran's History Project.
 This is a great activity to complete when you're searching for language stimulus, or working on voice and dysarthria goals, because it requires the Vet to submit their story by video.
 Not only are you recording history, but I guarantee you'll hear some of the most interesting tales no matter which branch or time they served.
-I had a patient who was a WWII Veteran - he was one of the Army's first Pathfinders who dropped into Normandy just before D-Day, fought with a French unit against the Russians, liberated Paris, liberated Dachau concentration camp, and was awarded some of the US and French countrys' highest military honors...with a scrapbook of photos to boot.
+I had a patient who was a WWII Veteran - he was one of the Army's first Pathfinders who dropped into Normandy just before D-Day, fought with a French unit against the Russians, liberated Paris, liberated Dachau concentration camp, and was awarded the highest military honors in the US and France, with a scrapbook of photos to boot.
 Yet his story was not recorded, and I had the privilege to help him tell it.
 Go to www.loc.gov/vets to see all of the information needed, what questions to ask, and how to submit your Vet's story.

 3. Write Letters to Deployed Servicemembers

-"I've got your six" and "battle buddy" are common slang meaning we watch out for and support our service brothers and sisters.
-A great way to do this is to write letters to troops downrange.
+"I've got your six" and "battle buddy" are common slang meaning we watch out for and support our comrades.
+Help your Veteran keep this tradition alive by writing letters to troops downrange or stationed overseas.
 There are great organizations that collect messages to send including Operation Gratitude, the USO, and Support Our Troops.
 I always have at least one friend deployed each holiday season, and collect goodies and letters to send care packages.
-If you're local to Dallas, we'd love to include your letters and *small* goodies in our boxes!
+If you're local to Dallas, we'd love to include your letters and *small* goodies in our boxes around Thanksgiving!

 4. Create an Honor Table for the Dining Rooms